getify/You-Dont-Know-JS/scope-closures/ch8.md

 ### Data Structures (Stateful Grouping)

-Even if you bundle data and stateful functions together, if you're not limiting the visibility of any parts, then you're stopping short of the POLE aspect of encapsulation; it's probably not helpful to label that a module.
+Even if you bundle data and stateful functions together, if you're not limiting the visibility of any of it, then you're stopping short of the POLE aspect of encapsulation; it's not particularly helpful to label that a module.

 Consider: